ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 * Tap repeatedly in the empty area below
 * Now the developer mode is switched on and it should after a certain time

-further menu items appear> If it does not work immediately, repeat the steps
+Further menu items appear> If it does not work immediately, repeat the steps

 * Select the 4th menu item
-* Switch on the slide switch above, note the password and confirm with `OK`.
+* Switch on the slide switch at the top, note the password and confirm with `OK`.

 > The password will be required later during the ioBroker installation.

 Now further devices can be taught in using the `+` sign.

 ### Setting on the router
-Under About / Hub info the IP address of the gateway used by the gateway can be determined in the text after _localip_.
+Under About / Hub info, the IP address of the gateway used by the gateway can be determined in the text after _localip_.
 In the router used, this IP should be permanently assigned to the gateway.
-If you no longer want to operate the taught-in devices via the app, the gateway's Internet access can also be switched off after all devices have been taught-in in the router.
+If you no longer want to operate the taught-in devices via the app, the Internet access of the gateway can also be switched off after all devices have been taught-in in the router.

 ### Supported devices
 The following list does not claim to be complete: